andyhebear/mogregis3d/ mogregis3d/Readme.txt

 They provided the amazing C++/CLI wrapper for the Ogre 3D engine (www.ogre3d.org)

 --SharpMap team
-They are a fantastic doing geo-spatial on .net / mono platforms.
+They are a fantastic team doing geo-spatial on .net / mono platforms.
 Its library provides access to many types of GIS data, enables spatial querying of that data, and renders beautiful maps.
 The engine is written in C#.